Where are the original documents of the Bible?

 Well, that was a good question that I had never heard asked.
 If we had the original gospel of Mark, for example, we would know how Mark’s gospel ended.
 We’d know whether the original gospel of John included the story of the woman caught in adultery.
 We’d know whether Genesis 1 and 2 were originally together.
 A lot of debates would never have arisen if we had the original documents.
 So many of those footnotes in our Bibles (“other ancient manuscripts read _____” or “other ancient authorities add ______” or “other ancient authorities lack ______”) would no longer be needed.
 Why didn’t God see that the originals were passed down in a safe, indestructible, and unchangeable way?

 Dallas had a suggestion.
-“If we had the original documents, we would turn them them idols.”
+“If we had the original documents, we would turn them into idols.”

 What could have been